liuleen/reach-project/notes.md

         - [x] YOU WIN
         - [x] GIVE UP
     - [x] challenge level with increasing difficulty and timer (guess word with letters given)
-- Nov 29-30
+- Nov 30-Dec1
     - [x] refactor the code
     - [x] comment code
     - [x] write readme
-    - [] user test
+    - [x] user test
     - [x] check for bugs
-    - [] error management with jest
 - Dec 1
-    -YOU GOT THIS!!! :]
+    - YOU GOT THIS!!! :]
-    -DON'T BE NERVOUS OR STRESSED, OK MAYBE A LITTLE STRESSED
+    - DON'T BE NERVOUS OR STRESSED, OK MAYBE A LITTLE STRESSED, AND A LITTLE NERVOUS

 ###### Data
 - API - word bank GET /words